airshipcloud/zephyr/README.md

-## Interacting with CloudStore
+## Interacting with Data

-When CloudStore is started, it starts two services:
+When the CloudStore component is started, it starts two services:

 1. CloudStore API
 2. CloudStore Token Service

 The API provides RESTful access to data.
 The Token Service allows for the creation and deletion of access tokens.
-For security reasons, the Token Service runs on a different port and would typically listen on localhost or an internal IP address in production where the API would listen on a public interface.
+For security reasons, the Token Service listens on a different port and (optionally) network interface.

 **Add Auth Token**